 Box jumps are many people’s favorite plyometric exercise and for good reason.
 They’re easy to scale based on your skill level (simply choose a lower or higher box as needed), and they do a great job of strengthening all the major muscle groups, just like battle ropes.

 If you don’t have ropes handy but do have a box or bench, try box jumps.
-Here are some guidelines that will help if you’re new to this movement:

 - Stand in front of the box, about a foot away, with your feet separated about hip-distance and toes pointing forward